justinz6971/justinz6971.github.io/_posts/2018-12-21-flag-project-final-post.md

 * * *

--  each argument shows how they can make rectangles and colors too show how this can ake at least 3/4 of the norway flag.
+-  Each argument shows how they can make rectangles and colors too show how this can ake at least 3/4 of the norway flag.
--  this shows how this could fit onto the page by scaling the image or changing the size of the rectangles and changing the colors.
+-  This shows how this could fit onto the page by scaling the image or changing the size of the rectangles and changing the colors.